 - severe dehydration

-- an imbalance of the acid-base, or the proportion of acids and alkalis in the body
+- disruption of the acid-base balance, which is the proportion of acids and alkalis in the body

 - congestive heart failure

 - age, as the kidneys of older adults become less efficient over time

 An electrolyte panel is a test that screens for imbalances in the blood.
 It also measures the acid-base balance and kidney function.
 This test can help monitor the progress of treatment relating to a known imbalance.